gilles-gardet/spring-ai-rag/README.md

 docker compose -f docker-compose.yaml up -d
 ```

-Then you cand download a local LLM model using the following command (you can choose any model available on [Ollama](https://ollama.com/models)):
+Then you can download a local LLM model using the following command (you can choose any model available on [Ollama](https://ollama.com/models)):

 ```shell
 docker exec -it ai-ollama ollama run gemma:2b